ciakovx/rorcid.workshop/orcidWalkthrough.md

 profs
 ```

-Now we can build a query that will work with the `given-names:` and `family-name:` arguments to `query` in `orcid` in order to get the ORCID IDs:
+Now we can build a query that will work with the `given-names:` and `family-name:` arguments to `query` in `orcid` in order to get the ORICID iDs:

 ```{r multiple4, eval=TRUE,cache=TRUE}
 orcid_query <- paste0("given-names:",